yunguan-wang/Spacia/README.md

 Values of **b** and **beta** as calculated during each MCMC iteration/chain. `[Response_name]_[b/beta].txt`

 Primary instance scores between each receiver and sender, in long format.
 To decode this, please refer to the `model_input/metadata.txt` file, and flatten the `Sender_cells` column.
-You can do this in `Pandas` using the `str.split` and `explod` functions.
+You can do this in `Pandas` using the `str.split` and `explode` functions.

 # R interface